Wondering if kids time out really works? Here’s why I gave up time out and what I do instead—3 tips that will help when it’s time to discipline.

 Now, I’m not advocating that we all get a giant bottle of soap and start dousing disobedient children.
 Please don’t hear that.
 I bring up this story to illustrate my point: We don’t usually stop a behavior unless the consequences we face are logical, painful, and memorable.
 Take, for example, touching the stove.
 You’ve probably burned yourself on something at some point in your life.
 What keeps you from touching the stove?
 It’s mostly the fear of that painful and memorable consequence: getting burned.

 So, based on that lesson, does putting kids in time out have an effective discipline result?
-I’d argue that it’s not.
+I’d argue that it doesn’t.
 Here’s why.

 Why I gave up putting kids in time out